Testimonials

 Read More…

-…two years.
+…and as a legislative assistant in the House of Representatives, both part-time and concurrently for several months.
+I was then a statistician at the Science and Technology Policy Institute for two years.
 I left to be Director of Data Science at Impact Research, a small firm doing data science for auto safety.
 After two years there, I left for In-Q-Tel, a nonprofit at the nexus of venture capital, startup technology, and national security, where I stayed for 6 years.
 I left in 2023 to start a business, Foundation, whose mission is to help organizations make faster decisions with less uncertainty by measuring narratives that drive economic outcomes.
 In 2023 I also completed my PhD in Computational Science and Informatics at George Mason University.

 Why did you choose Georgetown?